 About the Data Analytics course block

-We live in a data-centered world, and the ability to make data-driven decisions and craft strategy informed by an effective analysis of data are key elements of successful leadership in any work environment.
-The Data Analytics course block is a sequence designed to provide a reasonable point of entry for individuals to gain expertise in data analytics.
+We live in a data-centered world, and the ability to make data-driven decisions and craft strategy informed by an effective analysis of data are key elements of successful leadership in any industry.
+The Data Analytics course block provides a point of entry for individuals to gain expertise in data analytics.
 Courses are taught by experts and experienced practitioners, including members of the Penn faculty from the Penn Program on Opinion Research and Election Studies.
 All classes take place online with flexible scheduling to accommodate working adults, so that you can develop your data literacy while working on your career.
-You don’t need an extensive background in math, statistics, or programming to succeed in the data analytics course block.
+You don’t need prior training in math, statistics, or programming to succeed in the data analytics course block.
 The only prerequisites are a familiarity with using a computer, basic math skills, and a willingness to learn.

-Bachelor of Applied Arts and Sciences degree courses in the Data Analytics course block are offered on an accelerated (8-week) schedule and should be taken sequentially to build your expertise in data analytics.
+Penn LPS Online courses in Data Analytics are offered on an accelerated (8-week) schedule and should be taken sequentially to build your expertise in data analytics.
 Courses in the block are largely asynchronous with some optional synchronous sessions to be scheduled by the instructors.

-Please note: Students completing this course block while enrolled in the Bachelor of Applied Arts and Sciences (BAAS) degree are awarded a Certificate in Data Analytics upon completion of the degree.
-If you are enrolled in the BAAS program and don't complete the degree requirements to graduate, you are not eligible to receive this certificate.
+Please note: Students completing this course block while enrolled in the online Bachelor of Applied Arts and Sciences (BAAS) degree are awarded a Certificate in Data Analytics upon completion of the degree.
+If you are enrolled in the online BAAS program and don't complete the degree requirements to graduate, you are not eligible to receive this certificate.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.